 Once you have decided which article you want to improve, you need to find some keywords to add to the article.

-The best way to do this is to open webmaster tools and go to Search Traffic > Search Analytics.
+The best way to do this is to open Google Search Console.

 This shows the keywords you rank for in Google.
 Select impressions and position.
 These show your average position and how many times your site is shown in Google results for that keyword.

-You will then need to filter the keywords based on a word that would be included in as many keywords as possible for the article you wish to improve.
+You then need to filter the results based on the URL of the post you are improving.
+You can also filter based on a word that would be included in as many keywords as possible for the article you wish to improve if this exists.

 For example, since I usually write about destinations on my travel blog, I filter by keywords that include that destination.

-You will now see most the keywords you rank for including that search term.
+You will now see most the keywords you rank for for that article and including any word you filtered by.
 I say most, since I find that Google does not show everything.